 What We Do

-Young Evangelicals for Climate Action exists to equip, empower, and catalyze young Christians to love God and love our neighbors through bold, wholehearted, and faithful climate action in our church and community in order to create a more just, equitable, and loving world.
+Young Evangelicals for Climate Action, a ministry of the Evangelical Environmental Network, exists to equip, empower, and catalyze young Christians to love God and love our neighbors through bold, wholehearted, and faithful climate action in our church and community in order to create a more just, equitable, and loving world.

 Young Evangelicals for Climate Action is both community-oriented and action-focused.
 We’re about coming together to unite our voices and act collectively to make a greater difference than what we would make on our own.
 Our diverse and creative actions are focused on three overarching goals integral to overcoming the climate crisis: